Dramatic landscape attracts kindred spirits

 The region is rich with history and “stoepstories” (tales).
 Evidence from the early San and Khoekhoe, dating back 100 000 years BP with middens and rock fish traps still visible in the area.
 During the 1600’s the VOC traded with the Chainogua for sheep and cattle in the region.
 Hangklip would not be the same without it’s own shipwreck tales of stormy seas and high winds such as the two Dutch ships De Grendel and Ternate which came to their end off Cape Hangklip in 1673 and 1680.

-From 1912-1915 Stony Point was used as a whaling station by the Southern Cross Company when liquidated as a result of the outbreak of World War Two.
+From 1912-1915 Stony Point was used as a whaling station by the Southern Cross Company.
 Irving and Johnson operated the whaling station from 1916 to 1928 when it was finally closed.
-During World War Two, Stony Point was used as a radar station with soldiers sleeping in military barracks at Mooi Hawens (built in 1940) and Hangklip hotel where British servicewomen operated the radar station.
+During WWII, Stony Point was used as a radar station with soldiers sleeping in military barracks at Mooi Hawens (built in 1940) and Hangklip hotel where British servicewomen operated the radar station.
 Today Stony Point is best known for the first ever recorded mainland colony of the endangered African Penguins (Spheniscus demersus) with nests first noticed during 1982.

 Betty’s Bay was established during the thirties as an increasingly popular nature holiday destination far from the maddening crowds with endless unspoilt beaches and warmer sea water than Cape Town.
 It has an interesting history of farmers from the Overberg who used to trek down to Dawidskraal (a known “uitspan” site with fresh water) by ox-wagon over the Palmiet River with a pont in later years being the only access to Betty’s Bay.